The Customer Journey

 Organisations engage with customers at numerous points and in a multitude of different ways and the journey quite often starts before the customer is even aware of the product or service.
-The points of engagement play a critical role in winning and then securing loyal and happy customers so a clear understanding of what the key points of engagement are, what’s expected at each point and the impact they have on customers is crucial to the success of the organisation.
+The points of engagement play a critical role in winning and then securing loyal and happy customers.
+The success of an organisation therefore depends on a clear understanding of what the key points of engagement are, what’s expected at each point and the impact they have on customers.

 Mapping the journey